 Dealing with debt can feel like a heavy burden, but you do not have to face it alone.
 At Farber, we are here to help you figure out if a consumer proposal is the best way to tackle your debt.

 We offer free consultations to help you understand the process, see what it would cost, and decide if it is the right fit for you.
-Plus, we will be with you every step of the way, from putting together your proposal, to negotiating with your creditors, to ensuring you complete the terms of the proposal to get debt free.
+Plus, we will be with you every step of the way, from putting together your proposal to negotiating with your creditors to ensuring you complete the terms of the proposal to put your debt behind you.

 With Farber by your side, you can feel confident about taking control of your financial future — starting today!